evolvedbinary/maven-jaxb2-plugin/README.md

 # JAXB2 Maven Plugin #

+## This is a fork of https://github.com/highsource/maven-jaxb2-plugin

+Forked from 0.14.1-SNAPSHOT

+I created it because of https://github.com/highsource/maven-jaxb2-plugin/issues/173

+I kicked JAXB 2.0 and 2.1 because I don't need it

+## Introduction

-Welcome to the `org.jvnet.jaxb2.maven2:maven-jaxb2-plugin`, the most advanced and feature-full Maven plugin for XML Schema compilation.
+Welcome to the `com.helger.maven:maven-jaxb2-plugin`, the most advanced and feature-full Maven plugin for XML Schema compilation.

 This Maven plugin wraps and enhances the [JAXB](https://jaxb.java.net/) [Schema Compiler (XJC)](http://docs.oracle.com/javase/6/docs/technotes/tools/share/xjc.html) and allows compiling XML Schemas (as well as WSDL, DTDs, RELAX NG) into Java classes in Maven builds.